Ahyysar/sortingdaemon/README.md

 ## License

-This template is available under the CC0 license.
-Feel free to learn from it and incorporate it in your own projects.
+This project is available under the CC0 license.
+Feel free to use the code, modify it, or include it in your own projects.